tomickigrzegorz/speed-dial-menu/README.md

-url | string | The Url specifies the link's destination, not required target | string | _blank/_self/_parent/_top, not required className | string | An additional class after which we can make events, not required path | array | Path svg, can be an array of several paths color | string | Color will be used for the main button or top button
+url | string | The Url specifies the link's destination, not required target | string | _blank/_self/_parent/_top, not required className | string | An additional class after which we can make events, not required path | array object | Path svg, can be an array of several paths color | string | Color will be used for the main button or top button

 ## Sample configuration